Plagues of Egypt: Composition and theology

 The traditional number of ten plagues is not actually mentioned in Exodus, and other sources differ; Psalms 78 and 105 seem to list only seven or eight plagues and order them differently.
 It appears that originally there were only seven, to which were added the third, sixth, and ninth, bringing the count to ten.

 In this final version, the first nine plagues form three triads, each of which God introduces by informing Moses of the main lesson it will teach.
 In the first triad, the Egyptians begin to experience the power of God; in the second, God demonstrates that he is directing events; and in the third, the incomparability of Yahweh is displayed.
 Overall, the plagues are "signs and marvels" given by the God of Israel to answer Pharaoh's taunt that he does not know Yahweh: "The Egyptians shall know that I am the ".

+Jan-Wim Wesellius argues by identifying supposed parallels that the plagues are based on the account of Xerxes campaigns against Greece, as recorded by Herodotus.